 While at Brandeis, I encountered the German Bible translation of Martin Buber and Franz Rosenzweig, which was started in the mid-twenties and finished by Buber in 1961.
 This unique translation, which tries to hew close to the rhythm and forms of the Hebrew text, sent me back first to biblical grammar and oral performances of the text, and then led me to attempt an English translation of Genesis in a similar vein.
 Over the years, it grew—from a text-only publication in Response magazine to a volume of introduction, text, notes, and commentary, and finally, in 1995, to the publication of The Five Books of Moses by Schocken Books.

-I have kept up a busy schedule of teaching at Clark, speaking at academic and education conferences and congregations, engagement with various artists on related themes (including a stint as an advisor for the animated film The Prince of Egypt), involvement in adult Jewish education, and finishing The Early Prophets, which includes the books of Joshua, Judges, Samuel and Kings, and which will be published in February 2014.
+I have kept up a busy schedule of teaching at Clark, speaking at academic and education conferences and congregations, engagement with various artists on related themes (including a stint as an advisor for the animated film The Prince of Egypt), involvement in adult Jewish education, revising The Five Books, and finishing The Early Prophets, which includes the books of Joshua, Judges, Samuel and Kings.
+It was published on November 4, 2014.

 [illustration by Ephraim Moses Lilien for a 1908 German edition of the Five Books of Moses]